tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 CreateProcess() is one of the most used WinAPI functions.
 It ... creates a process.
 Many processes running in the background

 [InternetOpen()](https://www.aldeid.com/wiki/InternetOpen)
 One of the parameters to `InternetOpen` is the `User-Agent` which is a good signature to it.

+To detect this, I wrote a rule that check for the function name "InternetOpen".

 As long as you can give all the conditions in the rule, it should return the correct set of unusual executable files.